Norwegian Gynecological Cancer Registry

 The Norwegian Gynecological Cancer Registry includes ovarian cancer (cancer of the ovary, fallopian tubes and peritoneum) and cervical cancer.

-487 women got ovarian cancer and 299 women got cervical cancer in Norway in 2022
+499 women got ovarian cancer and 322 women got cervical cancer in Norway in 2023

 National Quality Registry for Gynecological Cancer on kvalitetsregistre.no

-Registration to the register
+Reporting to the registry

+Registration of clinical information to the Norwegian Gynecological Cancer Registry is done electronically via KREMT on the Norwegian Health Network.
+KREMT includes functionalities for making the reporting easier.
 Reminders for missing messages and receipts for submitted messages are available in the KREMT portal.
 It is also possible to cache forms.

 To encourage reporting, administrative and clinical statistics have been compiled that provide hospitals with updated results for their unit.
 These statistics are updated daily.